UPC-MAI-DL/tmp/MLP_ConvNets_theory.md

 With a new training methodology, research on ANN became active again.
 LeCun et. al. [11] developed a digit recognition system using data from the US Postal Service, and showed how ANN could be used to solve complex practical problems.
 LeCun system included a layer of convolutional neurons, which had been previously proposed by Fukushima in 1980 [12].

 ### Convolutional Neural Networks

+Convolutional Neural Networks (CNN) are based on a special type of neuron: convolutional neurons.
+Typically, convolutional neurons have a limited input, e.g., are only connected with a few neurons from the previous layer.
+Conv neurons assume the existence of a two-dimensional structure in the data,

 Convolutional neurons implement the concept of "weight sharing", as several neurons of the same layer are defined by a common set of weights.